hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/angular-apollo/tutorial-site/content/queries/2-create-query.md

 `data`: An object containing the result of your GraphQL query.
 This will contain our actual data from the server.
 In our case, it will be the todo data.

-You can read more about other render props that Apollo passes [here](https://www.apollographql.com/docs/react/essentials/queries.html#render-prop)

-Using the `data` prop, we are parsing the results from the server.
-In our query, `data` prop has an array `todos` which can be mapped over to render each `TodoItem`.
+Using the `data` field, we are parsing the results from the server.
+In our query, `data` field has an array `todos` which can be mapped over to render each `TodoItem`.

 If you noted, there has been some client side filtering to the todos that are displayed.